axel-springer-kugawana/iwb_serenity/docs/css/layout/index.md

 ```

 :::tip Note
-By default, container have a specific max-width for each breakpoints:
+By default, container has a specific max-width for each breakpoint:

 * x-small: 100%
 * small: 540px